-Given limitations of current guidance and approaches, a range of suggestions to improve consideration of the biodiversity value of modified agricultural landscapes in the IA process are provided in Table 2 below.
-These could be adapted to biodiversity due diligence and audits, if an IA is not required.
-The assessment should always be precautionary.
+Given limitations of current guidance and approaches, a range of suggestions to improve consideration of the biodiversity value of modified agricultural landscapes in the IA process are provided in Table 1 below.
+These could be adapted to biodiversity due diligences and audits if an IA is not required.
+The assessment should be precautionary.
 There is an assumption that these types of habitats have low biodiversity value and that the focus should be on high-value habitats and species, which tends to be perpetuated in IA practice.

-In the absence of guidance, case studies and examples should be shared, and these considerations should be integrated into IA training.
-In addition to the Table 2 recommendations below, ES should be integrated in the IA process as detailed in good practice guidance.
+In addition to the Table 1 recommendations below, ES should be integrated in the IA process as detailed in good practice guidance1.

-TABLE 2: Recommendations for considering the biodiversity value of agricultural landscapes in IA
+TABLE 1: Recommendations for considering the biodiversity value of agricultural landscapes in IA.